syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **Remarks**

-* If either argument is nonnumeric, `T.INV.2T` returns the `#VALUE!` error.
+* If probability or deg_freedom is non-numeric, `T.INV.2T` returns the `#VALUE!` error.

-* If probability is less than or equal to 0 or if probability greater than 1, `T.INV.2T` returns the `#NUM! `error.
+* If the probability is less than or equal to 0 or greater than 1, `T.INV.2T` returns the `#NUM! `error.

-* If deg_freedom is not an integer, it is truncated.
+* If deg_freedom is not an integer, it is truncated to the nearest integer.

 * If deg_freedom is less than 1, `T.INV.2T` returns the `#NUM!` error.